littlezaide/haggadah/02_beforethemeal.md

 ## Lighting the Festival Lights ##

-To symbolize the joy of passover, another sederboss (who may or may not be a woman though traditionally it was the woman but judaism can be kinda oppressive so how about there's just two sederbosses any either can do whatever) lights them candles and recites the following:
+To symbolize the joy of passover, another sederboss (who may or may not be a woman though traditionally it was the woman but judaism can be kinda oppressive so how about there's just two sederbosses any either can do whatever) lights the candles and recites the following:

 *Baruch attah adonoi elohenu melech ha‘olom asher kid’shanu b’mitzvotav v’tzivanu l’hadlik ner shel (on sabbath add: shabbos v’shel) yom tov.*

 *Baruch attah adonoi elohenu melech ho‘olom shehekhiyanu v’kiy’manu v’higianu lazman hazzeh.*

-Praised art Thou, O Lord our God, King of the universe, who hast sanctified us by Thy commandments, and hast commanded us to kindle the (on Sabbath add: Sabbath and) festival lights.

-Praised art Thou, O Lord our God, King of the universe, who hast kept us alive and sustained us and brought us to this season.

-May our home be consecrated, O God, by the light of Thy countenance, shining upon us in blessing, and bringing us peace!

 **Company:** Amen.